QuantiusBenignus/BlahST/README.md

 * Click Add and you are done.

 That Simple.
 Just make sure that the new key binding has not been set-up already for something else.
-Now when the extension is recording speech, it can be stopped with the new key combo and transcription will start immediatelly.
+Now when the script is recording speech, it can be stopped with the new key combo and transcription will start immediatelly.

 ##### XFCE4:
 * Open the Xfce4 Settings Manager.